NeuroTechX/ntx_slack_archive/devices.md

  >Hi octonomy, thanks for your reply.
 My problem is the following: I want to use the EEG 101 app for my project.
 I need to modify it so I started to do something simple: modify the text shown when you open the app.
 However, if I recompile and run the app after changing the JavaScript file where the text is written, my modification are ignored.

+5/21/2017 5:49 PM

+ **octonomy** :

+ >for this, i cant help, i have not worked with Muse much, and have not used the EEG 101 app.
+Perhaps someone else can help.
+If oyure making mods and it doesnt show up, there could be a few different things going on, maybe youre in the wrong file, maybe the compilation needs to be set to development in order for your changes to be picked up (like in python), or maybe something else. hope someone on here who has worked with the Muse might be able to help.
+Otherwise, is there any place on the muse site where they walk you through making changes to the app?